orospakr/stream-pump/README.md

   graph... eventally.  by definition kind of heurist-acular
 * eventually replacing pump keys with X509 client-side certificates

+Thus, the Pump<->PumpHouse protocol will have to:

+Even if we don't implement all this yet, we want to select a protocol paradigm that can be extended in these ways:

+* pumps use SSL
+* pumps send their Key to the Pump House with every request
+* pumps ask pump house for their config
+* pumps send pump house status updates, including bandwidth use, etc. possibly quite frequently
+* pumps inform pump house of clients that have successfully connected by ID
+* send pumps realtime instructions, maybe? (kick user, ???).  this would be a nice-to-have

+Seems that stock RFC 2616/2617 aka.
+HTTP works great here, except for that last item.

 Pump House Configuration
 ------------------------

+NB.
+Again, Pump House is an in-progress feature, so most if this is specification as much as anything else.

 In the pump house config file (see `pump-house-config.json.example`), set pumps_roster_json to a JSON file containing the pre-defined roster